Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Block-Wise Adaptive Mixture of Predictors

 \subsection{Semi-Lagrangian Predictor}

-Let spatial steps be $\Delta x,\Delta y$, time step $\Delta t$(these parameters are included in the data's metadata or descriptive information), and denote the fixed-point scaling by $S$ (the data are stored as $S$-scaled integers).
-Define per-axis \textbf{Courant–Friedrichs–Lewy(CFL)}-like factors
+Let the spatial steps be $\Delta x$ and $\Delta y$, and the time step be $\Delta t$; these parameters are provided in the data metadata or descriptive information.
+Let $S$ denote the fixed-point scaling factor, such that the data are stored as integers scaled by $S$.
+Define per-axis \textbf{Courant–Friedrichs–Lewy (CFL)}-like factors,

-At data $(i,j)$ we form a backward displacement using the previous velocity field $(u_{t-1},v_{t-1})$ and sample the previous frame at the departure point with bilinear interpolation:
+At grid point $(i,j)$ we form a backward displacement using the previous velocity field $(u_{t-1},v_{t-1})$ and sample the previous frame at the departure point with bilinear interpolation: